penrynjohnp/logicapps-labs/docs/logicapps-ai-course/04_build_multi_agent_systems/04-routing-pattern.md

      ```
      Handle this support ticket: @{triggerBody()?['ticket']}
      ```
+   :::note
-   [!NOTE] The router agent will automatically analyze the ticket and invoke the appropriate specialized workflow tool based on the ticket content, eliminating the need for manual routing logic.
+   The router agent will automatically analyze the ticket and invoke the appropriate specialized workflow tool based on the ticket content, eliminating the need for manual routing logic.

 4. Configure the router agent to use the specialized workflows as tools by adding workflow actions as tools: